-As of August 13, 2010, the estimated median overall survival duration for the custirsen plus mitoxantrone arm was 11.5 months (95% C.I.: 6.1-15.2 months).
-For the custirsen plus docetaxel retreatment arm, the median overall survival was estimated at 15.8 months (95% C.I.: 9.9-23.3 months) for the 20 randomized patients and 12.8 months (95% C.I.: 9.9-17.0 months) for the combined patient population (n=45) that included 25 additional patients with high serum clusterin levels at enrollment beyond the 20 randomized patients.
-The median survival duration observed in the phase 3 registration trials for alpharadin, abiraterone acetate, cabazitaxel, and MDV3100 where 14 months, 14.8 months 15.1 months and 18.4 months, respectively.
-Patients who participated in these trials had previously received docetaxel as first-line chemotherapy.
+- The median overall survival duration for the custirsen plus mitoxantrone arm was 11.5 months (95% C.I.: 6.1-15.2 months).
+For the custirsen plus docetaxel retreatment arm, the median overall survival was 15.8 months (95% C.I.: 9.9-23.3 months) for the 20 randomized patients and 12.8 months (95% C.I.: 9.9-17.0 months) for the combined patient population (n=45) that included 25 additional patients with high serum clusterin levels at enrollment beyond the 20 randomized patients. - Analyses presented in the CCR manuscript demonstrated that treatment with custirsen in combination with chemotherapy significantly lowered serum clusterin levels as compared to baseline levels, and that average serum clusterin levels during treatment were predictive of survival, with low serum clusterin levels correlating to longer survival. - Pain responses were observed in 62% of evaluable patients, with 88% of these patients having a durable response of three months or more.